 What you need

 When I am looking for creative inspiration, I head to our local Farmer's market.
 Seeing all the beautiful fresh produce there, always gets my creative juices flowing!

-On my shopping list I had a bunch of fresh ingredients that I wanted to buy and swiss chard was not on it!
-I got the idea to use Swiss chard otherwise also known as silverbeet or rainbow chard, when I was walking around the market.
+On my shopping list I had a bunch of fresh ingredients like swiss chard, otherwise also known as silverbeet or rainbow chard.

 This is a colourful vegetable, loaded with vitamins!
 Similar to spinach and kale, swiss chard is somewhat bitter when eaten raw but when cooked, it turns out to be a bit sweeter.